top of page

 And he said unto them, Render therefore unto Caesar the things which be Caesar's, and unto Alahayim the things which be Alahayim's.

-• Though the money has unlawful images, we still use it as believer for its purposes:
+• Though the money has unlawful images, we still use it as believers for its purposes:

 Can we have family pictures in our homes?

-• It was also a practice of unbelievers to make likenesses (pictures) of their loved ones on their walls as is common for folks to have family pictures around the house today:
+• It was a practice of the Egyptians to make likenesses (pictures) of their loved ones on their walls as is common for folks to have family pictures around the house today;

 Jasher 80:45

-• Knowing his commands and that portraits of people are unlawful, it is unseemly for a believer to do after the manner of the Egyptians and have pictures of their loved ones in their home.
+• Knowing His commands and that portraits of people are unlawful, it is unseemly for a believer to do after the manner of the Egyptians to have pictures of their loved ones (or anyone for that matter) in their home.

-• So things devoted to idols shouldn’t be brought into our homes.
-Achor and his family died for having the accursed things in their homes for an example in Joshua chapter 7.
+• So things devoted to idols shouldn’t be brought into our homes, regardless of its material or monetary value.
+For an example, Achor and his family died for having the accursed things in their homes in Joshua chapter 7.

-• With our clothes, it’s a heathen practice to put unlawful images on our clothing:
+• With our clothes, it’s a heathen practice to put unlawful images on clothing:

 Jasher 74:14

-• We know an idol is nothing and the unlawful image on the clothing is nothing, so having an image on a clothing tag for example can just be cut off for conscience sake.
-We would not wear clothing with images of creatures on our outer garments like the heathen lest we set a stumbling block to an unbeliever.
-For work related purposes, we would have to wear whatever uniform the company requires as we are under the hand of Caesar, unless it is immodest or inappropriate for a person of the Christian faith.
-In our personal clothing, we wouldn’t wear clothing with unclean simulacra on the outer part of our garments like the heathen as we aren’t to follow their customs:
+• For such reasons, we don't make unlawful images on our clothing if we happen to make our own apparel, lest there be an offense in the sight of Alahayim.
+For apparel in general, we know an idol is nothing as there is but one Alahayim and our one Lord Yache, making the unlawful image on the clothing to be nothing, so having an image on a clothing tag for example can just be cut off for conscience sake.
+In instances where our clothing may already have images on them, we would not wear clothing with images of creatures on our outer garments lest we set a stumbling block to someone outside of the faith.
+For work related purposes, we would have to wear whatever uniform the company requires as we are under the hand of Caesar, unless it is immodest or inappropriate for a person of the Hebrew Christian faith who is professing piety.
+In our personal clothing, we wouldn’t wear clothing with unclean simulacra on the outer part of our garments like the we see in the world as we aren’t to follow the customs of the world:

 Videos